 \subsection{Outline}

-Overall, the strategy of the proof is as follows: \begin{itemize} \item Decompose the problem in several steps, introducing an intermediate category between the category of $\pi$-tribes and the category of lcc quasicategories: a category of tribes equivalent to $\pi$-tribes where the morphisms preserve the dependent product "loosely", that is up-to-equivalence. \item Reduce the problem to that of establishing DK-equivalences between various relative categories that admit a fibration category structure.
-This is useful to make use of Cisinski's characterization of DK-equivalence between fibration categories as exact functors that induce an equivalence of categories between the underlying homotopy categories (see \cref{cisinski_dkeq}).
+Overall, the strategy of the proof is as follows: \begin{itemize} \item Decompose the problem into several steps, introducing an intermediate category between the category of $\pi$-tribes and the category of lcc quasicategories: a category of tribes equivalent to $\pi$-tribes, where the morphisms preserve the dependent product "loosely", that is up to equivalence. \item Reduce the problem to that of establishing DK-equivalences between various relative categories that admit a fibration category structure.
+This is useful to make use of Cisinski's characterization of DK-equivalence between fibration categories as exact functors that induce an equivalence of categories between the underlying homotopy categories (see \cref{cisinski_dke}).
 This can be thought, in a sense, as a fibrant replacement of these relative categories.
 We will get a diagram as below,

-where the categories in red are the replacement for "naturally occurring" categories on the right.
+where the categories in red are replacements for the "naturally occurring" categories on the right.

-\item Show that any functor between $\pi$-tribes that preserve the dependent product up-to-equivalence can be "factored" as a span of functors that preserve the dependent product up to isomorphism.
+\item Show that any functor between $\pi$-tribes that preserves the dependent product up to equivalence can be "factored" as a span of functors that preserve it up to isomorphism.
 This is the key idea to establish a DK-equivalence between $\pi$-tribes and "loose" $\pi$-tribes (in the sense above). \end{itemize}

 The first section studies the tribe $P\mathcal{T}$, for $\mathcal{T}$ a ($\pi$-)tribe, which is a the natural candidate for defining a path object in various categories of tribes.
-The second section establishes some results about semi-cubical tribes, analogous to the one proved in \cite{ks2019internal} for semi-simplicial tribes, and defines several categories of tribes together with appropriate "replacements" in the form of DK-equivalent categories of tribes enjoying the structure of fibration categories.
+The second section defines several categories of tribes together with appropriate "replacements" in the form of DK-equivalent categories of tribes enjoying the structure of fibration categories.
 In the third section, we discuss the simple but key idea that enables a rigidification process connecting functors that preserve loosely (i.e, up to weak equivalence) exponentials with functors that preserve it up to isomorphism.
-The fourth section is a technical parenthesis studying left Kan extension in the context of fibration categories and exact functors.
-Finally, the fifth section uses the previous tools to wrap up and establish the conjecture (\cref{ilcj}).
+Finally, the fourth section uses the previous tools to wrap up and establish the conjecture (\cref{ilcj}).